-Option Description The AF-assist illuminator lights when lighting is poor (viewfinder photography only).
-AF-assist illumination is only available when both of the following conditions are met: On AF-S is selected for autofocus mode (\$\sup\$ 97) or single-servo autofocus is selected when the camera is in AF-A mode.
-Auto-area AF is chosen for AF-area mode (\$\sup\$ 99), or an option other than autoarea AF is chosen and the center focus point is selected.
-Off The AF-assist illuminator does not light to assist the focus operation.
-The cam may not be able to focus using autofocus when lighting is poor.
+Option Description On The AF-assist illuminator lights when lighting is poor (viewfinder photography only).
+AF-assist illumination is only available when both of the following conditions are met: 1.
+AF-S is selected for autofocus mode (CD 97) or single-servo autofocus is selected when the camera is in AF-A mode.
+2. Auto-area AF is chosen for AF-area mode (CD 99), or an option other than auto-area AF is chosen and the center focus point is selected.
+0ff The AF-assist illuminator does not light to assist the focus operation.
+The camera may not be able to focus using autofocus when lighting is poor.